schwatter/solarman_mqtt/README.md

 # solarman_mqtt

-This example uses the pysolarmanv5 module to read registerdata and publish it with mqtt It can also change the power output.
-See "Usage".
+This example uses the pysolarmanv5 module to read and write registerdata<br>
+The hardcoded registers are for Deye Microinverters like:<br>
+SUN 300/500/600/800/1000/1300/1600/2000<br>

+See "Usage"

 ## Documentation